-How to Grow Carrots in an Elevated Planter
+How to Grow Carrots in a Container or Planter

 Most varieties of carrots need room to grow (they can get over 12 inches long) and elevated planters are generally not deep enough.
 So the solution is to use specific kinds of carrots – here are some of my favorite shorter carrot varieties (links will take to you to where you can buy the seeds):